-Most of NTI's programs are approved for \Hybrid Learning by our accreditor, the Council on Occupational Education.
+All of NTI's programs are approved for Hybrid Learning by our accreditor, the Council on Occupational Education.
 Hybrid Learning allows for a portion of the learning activities to be done off campus, reducing time spent in the classroom.
-Hybrid Learning is not available for those using VA benefits.

 Hybrid classes are designed for learners who can demonstrate they will be successful with off campus learning while maintaining the value of personal contact with their instructors and other students.
 Blending the best elements of in-class teaching with the convenience of off campus learning, hybrid learning promotes active academic participation.
 In addition to graded assignments and quizzes, students should expect to complete graded homework assignments.
+Please note that Hybrid Learning is not available for those using VA benefits.